MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 on standard output, blink a LED, use SystemView, etc.).

-If the heartbeat is still running when the UI freeze occurs, we can go a step further and check whether the MicroEJ runtime is still scheduling Java threads or not.
+If the heartbeat is still running when the UI freeze occurs, we can go a step further and check whether the Core Engine is still scheduling Java threads or not.

-If you use task priorities for the RTOS tasks management, ensure that the priority of the RTOS task is equal or lower than the priority of the MicroEJ runtime task.
+If you use task priorities for the RTOS tasks management, ensure that the priority of the RTOS task is equal or lower than the priority of the Core Engine task.

 If the RTOS task of the heartbeat doesn't run when:

 - the priority is the highest than any other tasks, then the RTOS scheduler is not scheduling anything.
-- the priority is the same as the MicroEJ runtime and other tasks with a higher priority exists, then one or more RTOS tasks are causing starvation by taking all the resources.
+- the priority is the same as the Core Engine and other tasks with a higher priority exists, then one or more RTOS tasks are causing starvation by taking all the resources.